 Road Network

+Three arterial roads converge in the Wonthaggi township, These roads are managed by the Department of Transport.

 Bass Highway

 Bass Highway (M420/460) connects the South Gippsland Highway near Lang Lang to the north with Leongatha to the east of Wonthaggi.
 Bass Highway provides the primary connection between the Bass Coast Local Government Area and metropolitan Melbourne.
-It also provides the most convenient link between Wonthaggi and Inverloch to the east.
+It also provides the most convenient link between Wonthaggi and Inverloch to the east, further extending to the South Gippsland Highway and Strzelecki Highway via Leongatha.
 In the vicinity of Wonthaggi, it is configured with a single traffic lane in each direction, with parking lanes on both sides of the road.
 Bass Highway forms a key freight route servicing the needs of the broader Gippsland region.
 Direct vehicle access is provided to the properties fronting the Bass Highway within the Wonthaggi township.

 Korumburra-Wonthaggi Road